moschiel/buildroot_external_example/README.md

      ```
      This saves the configuration externally in `extern/configs` with the name set in `CUSTOM_DEFCONFIG_NAME` from `variables.sh`.
 If you want to save it with another name, just change `CUSTOM_DEFCONFIG_NAME` value.

-5. **Verify that Buildroot recognizes the external configuration you just saved**:
+4. **Verify that Buildroot recognizes the external configuration**:
    ```bash
    make -C buildroot/ list-defconfigs
    ```